arschles/www/content/blog/2020-05-20-powertoys.md

 Well, I love productivity (if you've seen any of my screencasts, I hit the keyboard shortcuts **hard**), so I'm gonna go with that!

->😎 By the way, PowerTools is 100% open source at [github.com/microsoft.com/PowerToys](https://github.com/microsoft.com/PowerToys)
+>😎 By the way, PowerToys is 100% open source at [github.com/microsoft.com/PowerToys](https://github.com/microsoft.com/PowerToys)

 I just installed this thing a few hours ago and started messing around with it.
 It's at version v0.18.0, but the install was not as bad as I thought.
 Let's go over it!